Generic Name: zolpidem tartrate

 How Supplied/Storage and Handling

-Zolpimist (zolpidem tartrate) Oral Spray is available in a child-resistant container, which secures a bottle filled with either 4.5 mL (4.8 g) or 7.7 mL (8.2g).
-Each container includes a child-resistant cap and base with a metered-dose pump assembly in a bottle with a clear cap.
-One and two actuations of Zolpimist (zolpidem tartrate) Oral Spray deliver 5 and 10 mg of zolpidem tartrate, respectively.
-There are 30 metered actuations in the 4.5 mL-filled container and 60 metered actuations, after 5 initial priming actuations.
-Zolpimist (zolpidem tartrate) Oral Spray is supplied as:
+Zolpimist is available in a child-resistant container.
+Each container includes a child-resistant cap and base with a metered-dose pump assembly and clear cover cap.
+There are two different fill volumes.
+One container contains 4.5 ml (4.8 g) of product formulation and the other 7.7 ml (8.22 g).
+One and two actuations of Zolpimist from either container are equal to 5 and 10 mg of zolpidem tartrate, respectively.
+There are 30 metered actuations per container after 5 initial priming actuations in the 4.5 ml container and 60 metered actuations in the 7.7 ml container.
+Zolpimist is supplied as:

-Store upright at 25 °C (77 °F) with excursions permitted to 15-30 °C (59-86 °F) (USP Controlled Room Temperature).
+Store upright at 25 °C (77 °F) with excursions permitted to 15-30 °C (59-86 °F) ( USP Controlled Room Temperature).
 Do not freeze.
 Avoid prolonged product exposure to temperatures above 30 °C (86 °F).
-The child-resistant container should be discarded when the labeled number of actuations (30 or 60 sprays) have been used.
+The child-resistant container should be discarded when the labeled number of actuations (30 or 60 sprays for the 4.5 ml and 7.7 ml bottles respectively) have been used.

 KEEP OUT OF REACH OF CHILDREN.